Encouraging Disentangled and Convex Representation with Controllable Interpolation Regularization: More Downstream Tasks and Applications

-Fig.\ref{fig:mining} shows our results of mining new attribute value.
+{\bf Mining New Attribute Value.} Fig.\ref{fig:mining} shows our results of mining new attribute value.
 To find a good exploration direction and mine new attribute values, we explore the distribution of each attribute value in the corresponding attribute-convex latent space (e.g., the distribution of different background colors in a convex background color latent space: $\mathcal{A}_{back} = \{\textrm{blue}, \textrm{red}, \textrm{green}, \textrm{yellow},\dots \}$).

 Two common kinds of distribution are considered: \\ 1) \textbf{Gaussian}.
 For those attributes (object color) whose attribute value (blue color) has slight intra-class variance (all blues look similar), their distribution can be seen as a Gaussian distribution.
 We can use K-means \cite{likas2003global} to find the center of each object color and guide the interpolation and synthesis. \\ 2) \textbf{Non-Gaussian}.
 We treat each attribute value as a binary semantic label (e.g., wear glasses or not wear glasses ).
 We assume a hyperplane in the latent space serving as the separation boundary \cite{shen2020interfacegan}, and the distance from a sample to this hyperplane is in direct proportion to its semantic score.
 We can train an SVM to find this boundary and use the vector orthogonal to the border and the positive side to represent a Unit Direction Vector (UDV).
 We can then use the UDVs or a combination to achieve precise attribute synthesis and find new attribute values.
 As shown in Fig.~\ref{fig:supp-C-1} (a), we can find the boundaries and UDVs by SVM for each attribute value.
 To solve the precision problem in attribute synthesis, Fig.~\ref{fig:supp-C-1} (c) shows moving towards the z value of the cluster center directly for Gaussian; Fig.~\ref{fig:supp-C-1} (d) shows moving from the start point, across the boundary, to the target attribute value, by adding the UDV of the target attribute for non-Gaussian.
 Fig.~\ref{fig:supp-C-1} (b) shows that we can combine the UDVs to discover new attribute values.